tikv/website/content/docs/apis.md

 use futures::Future;
 ```

-Build an instance of `Config` then using it to build an instance of a `Client`.
+Build an instance of `Config`, then use it to build an instance of a `Client`.

 ```rust
 let config = Config::new(vec![ // Always use more than one PD endpoint!